Part D Prescription Drug Plans

 Making Part D work

-In 2017, Medicare will pay 49% of the price for generic drugs during the coverage gap.
-You will pay the remaining 51% of the price.
-What you pay for generic drugs during the coverage gap will decrease each year until it reaches 25% in 2020.
+In 2020, the drug company will cover 50% of the cost, Medicare will pay 25% of the price for generic drugs during the coverage gap.
+You will pay the remaining 25% of the price.
 The coverage for generic drugs works differently from the discount for brand-name drugs.
 For generic drugs, only the amount you pay will count toward getting you out of the coverage gap.

 Choosing a plan

 It pays to review your Part D coverage every year, especially if you have started taking new drugs.
 You have 3 options to get assistance with your drug plan options:

 - Fill out the form on this page and a licensed agent can discuss plans with you and use the drug calculator to find the best plan with the lowest out of pocket cost.